sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 too few observations (which is what happened with hearts) as it is when it predicts too many (which is what happened with clubs).
 So it is a bit weird that we have a negative number for clubs and a positive number for hearts.
-One easy way to fix thit is to square everything, so that we now calculate the squared differences, (*O*\ :sub:`i` - *O*\ :sub:`i`\)².
+One easy way to fix this is to square everything, so that we now calculate the squared differences, (*O*\ :sub:`i` - *O*\ :sub:`i`\)².
 As before, we can do this by hand: